ACT-I-VATRIX serves up exclusive previews, specials, and guest comix.

 History» serial (Bristol, England, 2010.)

-And last one, very dear to author –«Persona mas nocturna», for the best effort in supporting the festival\'s bar (Aviles, Spain, 2010.)
+- One very dear to author –«Persona mas nocturna», for the best effort in supporting the festival\\\'s bar (Aviles, Spain, 2010.)

 Seth Kushner’s photography work has appeared in such magazines as The New York Times Magazine, BusinessWeek, Newsweek, Time, L’Uomo Vogue, and in galleries around the world.
 His book, The Brooklynites, (powerHouse Books, 2007) was considered ”a terrific coffee table photo/interview book” by The New York Times.
 Aside from living out his dream of writing a graphic novel based on his Schmucky past, he is working on his next book, Leaping Tall Buildings: The Origins of American Comics, coming from powerHouse Books in the spring of '12.